Table of Contents

 In terms of the build, the mouse is covered in matte plastic that’s excellent to hold and is pretty stiff, and the feet glide on pretty much any mousepad you go for.
 Oh, and it also looks stunning as a part of pretty much any setup.

 You also have Logitech’s LIGHTSYNC technology which adds RGB lights to the G logo and the sides of the mouse, as well as six customizable buttons that you can set to pretty much anything, even custom commands.
-The mouse is made to be extremely comfortable and durable and is one of the best gaming mice for small hands.
+The mouse is made to be extremely comfortable and durable and is a nice option for small hands.

 Glorious Model O Minus